 I recently decided to explore the literature about the relationship between slavery and capitalism.
 I did so after reading this article in the Chronicle of Higher Education, although I had planned to do this for a while.
 After reading Seymour Drescher’s history of abolition a few months ago, I became convinced that, despite the widespread belief to the contrary (which I used to share), slavery wasn’t in fact economically on the decline when abolition happened and that, if you ignore the negative externalities it had (not just the suffering of the slaves, but also the economic retardation it probably caused in regions where slavery was practiced), it was economically very efficient.

-But recently a bunch of historians, especially Edward Baptist from Cornell, have made some much more radical claims, which have become extremely popular on the left.
+But recently a bunch of historians, especially Edward Baptist from Cornell in a book he published in 2014, have made some much more radical claims, which have become extremely popular on the left.
 In particular, according to them, slavery played an essential role in the industrial revolution in the US and elsewhere.
 (In a way, this isn’t new, Eric Williams famously defended that view in 1944, as well as the view that abolition happened for economic reasons.
 As I noted above, the latter view is false, and as I will explain shortly so is the former.)
 For instance, not so long ago, I heard Chomsky — who has praised Baptist’s book elsewhere — assert on Democracy Now that much of the US wealth today derived from slavery.

 The article in the CHE misleadingly suggests that there is room for reasonable disagreement about that.
 To be clear, having read the critiques of Baptist’s book and looked at the evidence, there is not.
 Baptist’s book and, to a lesser extent, that of the other historians who made similar claims should never have been published, let alone be praised in the New York Times and in many other places.
 Not only does he clearly lack any mastery of some basic economic concept such as GDP, but he even misrepresents the qualitative evidence he uses to support for some of the claims he makes.